muratcanyeldan/MavenAnalyzer/README.md

 ## How It Works

-1. **Environment Detection**: The application detects whether it's running in Docker or on a local machine
-2. **POM Handling**:
-   - In Docker: Creates a temporary Maven project with the provided POM content
-   - On local machine: Can use paths to existing projects or create temporary projects
+1. **POM Handling**: Can use paths to existing projects
-3. **POM Parsing**: Extracts dependency information including versions
+2. **POM Parsing**: Extracts dependency information including versions
-4. **Version Checking**: Uses the Maven Repository API to check for newer versions
+3. **Version Checking**: Uses the Maven Repository API to check for newer versions
-5. **Analysis**: Categorizes dependencies as up-to-date, outdated, or unidentified
+4. **Analysis**: Categorizes dependencies as up-to-date, outdated, or unidentified
-6. **Vulnerability Scanning**: Checks dependencies against known vulnerabilities (demo feature)
+5. **Vulnerability Scanning**: Checks dependencies against known vulnerabilities
-7. **Visualization**: Generates charts showing the distribution of dependency statuses
+6. **Visualization**: Generates charts showing the distribution of dependency statuses
-8. **Notification**: Can send notifications when analysis completes
+7. **Notification**: Can send notifications when analysis completes

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- This application uses the [Maven Repository API](https://central.sonatype.org/search/rest-api-guide/) for retrieving dependency information
-- Charts are generated using [JFreeChart](https://www.jfree.org/jfreechart/)